-Risks Related to the Company's Securities
+Risks Related to our Securities

-There can be no assurance that the Company will be able to comply with Nasdaq's continued listing standards.
+There can be no assurance that we will be able to comply with Nasdaq's continued listing standards.

-If Nasdaq delists the Company's securities from trading on its exchange for failure to meet the continued listing standards, the Company and its security holders could face significant material adverse consequences including:
+If Nasdaq delists our securities from trading on its exchange for failure to meet the continued listing standards, we and our security holders could face significant material adverse consequences including:

-- a limited availability of market quotations for its securities; - a determination that its common stock is a "penny stock" which will require brokers trading in its common stock to adhere to more stringent rules, possibly resulting in a reduced level of trading activity in the secondary trading market for its common stock; - a decreased ability to issue additional securities or obtain additional financing in the future.
+- a limited availability of market quotations for our securities; - a determination that our common stock is a "penny stock" which will require brokers trading in our common stock to adhere to more stringent rules, possibly resulting in a reduced level of trading activity in the secondary trading market for our common stock; - a decreased ability to issue additional securities or obtain additional financing in the future.